hengshuaiyao/HengshuaiYao.github.io/README.md

 Hi, my name is Hengshuai Yao.
 I work at the awesome [Sony AI team](https://ai.sony/).

 My research has inspired [Gradient TD](https://sites.ualberta.ca/~szepesva/papers/gtdNeurIPS08.pdf) (Sutton, Maei and Szepesvari, 2008), [GTD2 and TDC](https://icml.cc/Conferences/2009/papers/546.pdf) (Sutton, Maei, Precup, Bhatnagar, Silver, and Szepesvari, Wiewiora, 2009).
-These two papers are considered to stand for and start an important class of off-policy learning algorithms.
+These two papers are widely acknowledged to stand for and start an important class of off-policy learning algorithms.

 However, my contributions were not recognized or credited by the literature for some reason.
 I was also part of the TDC paper development (for some reason my name was not on this paper though).